zeljkoavramovic/pigpioread/README.md

-# pigpioread - Show GPIO pins configuration and functions
+# pigpioread - Show GPIO pins status, configuration and functions

-**`pigpioread`** is a tool for Raspberry Pi that provides a convenient way to view the current configuration and all potential capabilities of each GPIO pin, with a unique feature to easily see what pins can be used for I2C, what pins for PWM, etc.
+**`pigpioread`** is a tool for Raspberry Pi that provides a convenient way to view the current status, configuration and all potential capabilities of each GPIO pin, with a nice feature to easily see what pins can be used for I2C, what pins for PWM, etc.